rzzzwilson/PythonEtudes/Secret_Messages/README.rst

 Along the way we will touch on various points:

 * converting text messages to/from N bit value streams
-* processing pixal data from image files
+* processing pixel data from image files
 * handling Unicode messages

 The etude starts